How to build a user onboarding strategy that grows with you

 Why is user onboarding important?

 • Keeps users hooked from day one: Onboarding walks new users through your product, showing them exactly how it solves their problems.
 First impressions count!
+Use in-app guides and instructional videos to walk users through essential tasks, ensuring they quickly understand how to use the platform effectively.

 • Cuts down on churn: Confused users quit.
 Onboarding clears the confusion, giving users a reason to stay and explore.